mblayman/mattlayman.com/content/understand-django/2020-05-05-user-interaction-forms.md

 </p>
 ```

-To make it possible submit the form,
+To make it possible to submit the form,
 we need to wrap this rendered output
 with a `form` tag
 and include a submit button